• Skip to main content

 Instructions

-• Turn the mixer speed down and slowly add the flour, baking powder and salt mixture till the flour is incorporated.
-The dough will be a little stiff.
-Turn the mixer off and add hazelnuts, turn the mixer on for about 30 seconds.
+• Turn the mixer speed to a low setting, adding about a third at a time the flour mixture.
+Turn the mixer off and add hazelnuts, turn the mixer on for about 10 seconds.
 You may need to hand mix the dough a little to make sure the hazelnuts go through the whole dough.

 Nutrition